 Absolutely.

-It's uh you know, I love hearing people do our stuff.
+It's, you know, I love hearing people do our stuff.

-I like to hear other people do it, see how they you know how they perceive it to be.
+I like to hear other people do it, see how they, you know, how they perceive it to be.

 But yeah, absolutely.

-That I mean, they're just the we're I've heard all kinds of people have written parodies of the song.
+I've heard all kinds of people have written parodies of the song.

 That's amazing.

-Uh a great idea, brilliant actually.
+A great idea, brilliant, actually.

-A Nashville-based nonprofit empowers vets, active military, sharing their stories through songwriting.
+Nashville-based nonprofit empowers vets, active military, sharing their stories through songwriting.

-Well, we can we can work on that.
+Well, we can work on that.

-You don't need to be able to maybe water.
+You don't need to be able to.

 Yeah, we'll call it muddy swamp waters.